 Climate and weather

-The dry period last from May/June to September, and the rain period starts in November and ends sometime in March/April.
+The dry period lasts from May/June to September and the rain period starts in November and ends sometime in March/April.

 Average temperature and rainfall